 Here are some specific technical considerations for your enterprise IT environment, to protect your backup server against future ransomware attacks:

-Offline storage is one of the best defenses against propagation of ransomware encryption to the backup storage.
-There are a number of offline (and semi-offline) storage options that can be employed:
+Offline storage is one of the best defenses against the propagation of ransomware encryption to the backup storage.
+There are a number of storage possibilities that can be used:

 |Media Type||What’s Important|

 |Cloud target backups||These use a different authentication mechanism.
 Can only be partially connected to the backup system.
 Using cloud target backups are one good way to protect backups from ransomware because your data is kept safe in the cloud.
 In the case of an attack, you can restore your system from it, although that may prove expensive.
 You should also keep in mind that syncing with local data storage can upload the infection to your cloud backup too.|

 |Primary storage Snapshots||Snapshots have a different authentication framework and can be used for recovery.
 Snapshot copies are read-only backups, so new ransomware attacks can’t infect them.
 If you identify a threat, you can simply restore it from one taken before the strike took place.|